Welcome to Sushi Wawa

 Sushi Wawa’s modern decor restaurant features comfy booths for up to 4-6 people and bar-style seating for casual and solo dining.

-We are proud to be family friendly, offering plenty of tasty choices children adore, plus a kids’ zone with LCD TV and play area.
+We are proud to be family friendly, offering full table service, with plenty of tasty choices children adore, plus a kids’ zone with LCD TV and play area.

 A visit to Sushi Wawa is so convenient.
 With access straight off the Mitchell Freeway from both directions (exit Cedric Street), we are perfectly located right next to Ikea in Innaloo.
 Car parking is a breeze.
 View our location here.